SamuelPaschalson/SamuelPaschalson/README.md

 👀 I’m interested in **anime and programming**
 - 🌱 I’m also **a Self taught Developer**
 - 🗃️ I’m looking to collaborate on node modules
-- 📫 How to reach me whatsapp +2348182540860 or gmail samuelpaschalson@gmail.com

 <!---